-A famous cover of the New Yorker magazine which attempts to depect the typical New Yorker's view of the rest of the United States
+A famous cover of the New Yorker magazine which attempts to depict the typical New Yorker's view of the rest of the United States:

 Baseball Fans Across America

-A map distributed on facebook, which ovelays basball team fan loyalty of the map of the United States.
+A map distributed on Facebook, which ovelays baseball team fan loyalty on the map of the United States.

 Tribal Nations Map